kseistrup/filenote/README.md

 # filenote

-Attach a comment to (or read a comment from) a file.
+Attach a comment to (or read a comment from) a file or directory.

 ```
 Usage: filenote [OPTIONS] PATH [PATH …]